Deploy a Software Heritage stack with docker deploy#

 • the content replayer which is in charge of filling the object storage.

-Copy these example files as plain yaml ones then modify them to replace the XXX markers with proper values (also make sure the kafka server list is up to date).
+Edit the provided example files conf/graph-replayer.yml and conf/content-replayer.yml to modify fields with an XXX markers with proper values (also make sure the kafka server list is up to date).
 The parameters to check/update are:

 • journal_client.brokers: list of kafka brokers.